List of caves in the United Kingdom: Longest, deepest and largest

 A sea cave on the north side of Calder's Geo in Shetland was measured in 2014 at over 20 m high and with a floor area of around 5600 m2.
 This makes it the largest known cave chamber in the United Kingdom.

 A chamber in Reservoir Hole, Cheddar Gorge called “The Frozen Deep” was discovered in 2012 and found to be 30 m high and 60 m long.

+List of Caves in the United Kingdom and Ireland

+This is a list of all caves over 1km length and 60m depth in the United Kingdom after Wilton-Jones.